vnijs/radiant/inst/base/tools/help/transform.md

 8. Median split: create a new factor with two levels (Above and Below) that splits the variable values at the median
 9. Deciles: create a new factor with 10 levels (deciles) that splits the variable values at the 10th, 20th, ..., 90th percentiles.

 ### Create

 Choose `Create` from the `Transformation type` drop-down.
 This is the most flexible command to create new or transformed variables.
 However, it also requires some basic knowledge of R-syntax.
 A new variable can be any function of other variables in the (active) dataset.
 Some examples are given below.
 In each example the name to the left of the `=` sign is the name of the new variable.
 To the right of the `=` sign you can include other variable names and basic R-functions.
-After you have typed the command press `return` to create the new variable and press `Store` to add it to the dataset.
+After you type the command press `return` to create the new variable.
+If the result is as expected press `Store` to add it to the dataset.

+**Note:** If one or more variables is selected from the list in `Select variables` they will be used to group the data before creating the new variable (see example 1. below).
+If this is not the intended result make sure that no variables are selected when creating the new variable

+1. Create a new variable p that is equal to the mean of price.
+To calculate the mean of price per group (e.g., per level of clarity) simply select clarity from the `Select variables` list

+	z = mean(x)

-1. Create a new variable z that is the difference between variables x and y
+2. Create a new variable z that is the difference between variables x and y

 	z = x - y

-2. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is also available in the `Transform` drop-down as `Center`):
+3. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is also available in the `Transform` drop-down as `Center`):

 	z = x - mean(x)

-3. Create a new `logical` variable z that takes on the value TRUE when x > y and FALSE otherwise
+4. Create a new `logical` variable z that takes on the value TRUE when x > y and FALSE otherwise

 	z = x > y

-4. Create a new `logical` z that takes on the value TRUE when x is equal to y and FALSE otherwise
+5. Create a new `logical` z that takes on the value TRUE when x is equal to y and FALSE otherwise

 	z = x == y

-5. Create a variable z that is equal to x lagged by 3 periods
+6. Create a variable z that is equal to x lagged by 3 periods

 	z = lag(x,3)

-6. Create a categorical variable with two levels
+7. Create a categorical variable with two levels

 	z = ifelse(x < y, 'smaller', 'bigger')

-7. Create a categorical variable with three levels.
+8. Create a categorical variable with three levels.
 An alternative approach would be to use the `Recode` function described below

 	z = ifelse(x < 60, '< 60', ifelse(x > 65, '> 65', '60-65'))

-8. Convert an outlier to a missing value.
+9. Convert an outlier to a missing value.
 For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we could use an `ifelse` statement and enter the command below in the `Create` box.
 Press `return` and `Store` to add the new `sales_rc` variable.
 Note that if we had entered `sales` on the left-hand side of the `=` sign the original variable would have been overwritten

 	sales_rc = ifelse(sales > 400, NA, sales)

-9. Similarly, if a respondent with ID 3 provided information in the wrong scale on a survey (e.g., income in \$1s rather than in \$1000s) we could use an `ifelse` statement and enter the command below in the `Create` box.
+10. Similarly, if a respondent with ID 3 provided information in the wrong scale on a survey (e.g., income in \$1s rather than in \$1000s) we could use an `ifelse` statement and enter the command below in the `Create` box.
 As before, press `return` and `Store` to add the new `sales_rc` variable

 	income_rc = ifelse(ID == 3, income/1000, income)

-10. If multiple respondents made the same scaling mistake (e.g., those with ID 1, 3, and 15) we again use `Create` and enter:
+11. If multiple respondents made the same scaling mistake (e.g., those with ID 1, 3, and 15) we again use `Create` and enter:

 	income_rc = ifelse(ID %in% c(1, 3, 15), income/1000, income)

-11. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
+12. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
 For a date formated as "2-1-14" you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)

 	date = parse\_date\_time(x, "%m%d%y")

-12. Determine the time difference between two dates/times in seconds
+13. Determine the time difference between two dates/times in seconds

 	time\_diff = as\_duration(time2 - time1)

-13. Extract the month from a date variable
+14. Extract the month from a date variable

 	month = month(date)

-14. Other attributes that can be extracted from a date or date-time variable are `minute`, `hour`, `day`, `week`, `quarter`, `year`, `wday` (for weekday).
+15. Other attributes that can be extracted from a date or date-time variable are `minute`, `hour`, `day`, `week`, `quarter`, `year`, `wday` (for weekday).
 For `wday` and `month` it can be convenient to add `label = TRUE` to the call.
 For example, to extract the weekday from a date variable and use a label rather than a number

 	weekday = wday(date, label = TRUE)

-15. Calculating the distance between two locations using lat-long information
+16. Calculate the distance between two locations using lat-long information

 	trip\_distance = as_distance(lat1, long1, lat2, long2)

+17. Calculate quintiles for a variable `recency` by using the `xtile` command as shown below.
+To create deciles replace "5" by "10".

+	rec\_iq = xtile(recency, 5)

-Note: For examples 6, 7, and 14 above you may need to change the new variable to type `factor` before using it for further analysis (see `Type` above)
+Note: For examples 7, 8, and 15 above you may need to change the new variable to type `factor` before using it for further analysis (see `Type` above)

+## Bin

+The `Bin` option is a convenience function for the `xtile` command mentioned above when you want to create multiple quitile/decile/... variables.
+To calculate quintiles enter "5" as the `Nr bins`.
+The `reverse` option replaces 1 by 5, 2 by 4, ..., 5 by 1.
+Choose an appropriate variable name extension for the new variables.

+### Clipboard

+It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste the data back into Radiant.
+If you don't have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet or click the download icon on the top right of your screen in the _Data > View_ tab.
+Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e., CTRL-C on windows and CMD-C on mac).
+Select `Clipboard` from the `Transformation type` drop-down and paste the new data into the `Paste from spreadsheet` box.
+It is key that new variable(s) have the same number of observations as the data in Radiant.
+To add the new variables to the data click `Store`.

+> **Note:** Using the clipboard feature for data transformation is discouraged because it is not reproducible.

+### Normalize

+Choose `Normalize` from the `Transformation type` drop-down to standardize one or more variables.
+For example, in the diamonds data we may want to express price of a diamond per-carat.
+Select `carat` as the normalizing variable and `price` in the `Select variable(s)` box.
+You will see summary statistics for the new variable (e.g., `price_carat`) in the main panel.
+Store changes by clicking the `Store` button.

 ### Recode